VinciGit00/awesome-crawler/README.md

 * [sukhoi](https://github.com/iogf/sukhoi) - Minimalist and powerful Web Crawler.
 * [spidy](https://github.com/rivermont/spidy) - The simple, easy to use command line web crawler.
 * [newspaper](https://github.com/codelucas/newspaper) - News, full-text, and article metadata extraction in Python 3
 * [aspider](https://github.com/howie6879/aspider) - An async web scraping micro-framework based on asyncio.
+* [aspider](https://github.com/howie6879/aspider) - Open source library for making scraping with the use of the ai

 ## Java
 * [ACHE Crawler](https://github.com/ViDA-NYU/ache) - An easy to use web crawler for domain-specific search.